 I think beet burgers may be the only veggie burger I will ever make again!
 Seriously, they were really good.
 In this case I added a mashed sweet potato to help bind the shredded beets and other ingredients together.
 To top it off, Will made a delicious garlic sriracha aioli.
 Now, I’m usually very anti-mayonnaise/aioli, but lots of garlic and sriracha made me a fan of this version.
 The mayo recipe below makes a cup, so you’ll have plenty leftover for other uses.

-- Sweet potatoes are loaded with Vitamin A which is notorious for fighting the development of free radicals.
+- Sweet potatoes are loaded with Vitamin A helps fight the development of free radicals.

 - 1 lb raw beets (about 3 small)